Are Athletes Fit and Healthy?

 Altogether, that spells bad news for your physical performance, but also overall well-being.
 To counterbalance your increased risk for sickness and infection, you’ll want to combine the right amount of exercise with a nutrient-rich diet along with the right supplements and lifestyle factors.

-This article provides specific strategies to naturally optimize immunity even during your most physically intense days.
-And yes, that includes chiropractic care: Research shows that spinal manipulation can support a healthy immune system.
+This article provides specific strategies to support immunity even during your most physically intense days.

 9 Ways to Maintain Peak Performance